infinitethoughts7/myfirst-rep/README.md

 # myfirst-rep
-This is my first Repo
+This is my first Git Repo
+Author - Rocky